modelica/ModelicaSpecification/overleaf_guide.md

 # Editing ModelicaSpecification with Overleaf

-You can use [Overleaf](https://www.overleaf.com/) for convenient online collaborative editing of the Modelica Specification LaTeX sources.
+You can use [Overleaf](https://www.overleaf.com/) for convenient online collaborative editing of the Modelica Language Specification LaTeX sources.

 ## Getting Started